 It’s important to acknowledge that micro-caps are very different from large public companies and make the necessary adjustments to help them better inform their shareholders.
 The biggest difference for micro-caps, or companies with a market capitalization under $300 mn, is quantitative.
 Larger, more mature companies tend to have significantly more revenue that allows for deeper financial analysis, like discounted cash flow.

 And even though many micro-cap companies attempt to project their future earnings, the reality is that they can’t do so with much accuracy.
-This is because micro-caps often lack substantive revenue or even an IPO for which customers can pay them, so they are effectively start-ups, albeit publicly traded ones.
+This is because micro-caps often lack substantive revenue or even an initial product offering for which customers can pay them, so they are effectively start-ups, albeit publicly traded ones.

 Micro-caps must therefore rely on more qualitative updates for their shareholders.
 They must tell their story, but it’s an ever-evolving narrative.
 Candidly and consistently, micro-cap leaders should duly inform shareholders, telling them what’s going well and what isn’t, even owning up to any mistakes that are common in early-stage companies.
 More specifically, they should answer these four questions: who is on the team?
 With what product offering are they trying to create value for customers?
 How is the marketplace responding?
 And how much time do they have left to figure it all out?